HyacinthCode/NishaWebsite/README.md

 # NishaWebsite
-I created this project for the Web Design and Programming course at university
+I created this project for the Web Design and Programming course in my second year at the university 🪄